jaksonkallio/ipfs-improved-webui/README.md

 # Pinhead
 This is a rough little application I built out of curiosity about IPFS and to play around with the API.

-Runs completely in the browser locally.
+Runs in the browser locally.
 (No install required)

 Maybe I'll keep working on this project to support other file types and the ability to pin/remove-pin from within the app.